This post is about an insect that smells things with its antennae, tastes things with its feet, and has no ears but can hear ultrasound.

 UPDATE (1/3/2017): Frost has killed the aboveground portion of my milkweed and there is no sign of Monarch caterpillars or chrysalis...

-The problem with infestations such as these is that the excreted honeydew provides a perfect growth medium for fungal and bacterial populations.
+The problem with infestations such as these is that the excreted honeydew provides a perfect growth medium for fungal diseases, such as sooty mold, and bacterial disease.
 As ants collect the honeydew and move from plant to plant, they can quickly spread disease throughout your garden.

-To avoid the use of chemical treatment against soft scale, regularly monitoring woody plants and stripping the vermin from twigs and leaves by hand are your best bet.
-You can also use sticky barriers around the trunks of trees and shrubs to prevent the mobile first instars from establishing themselves on your plants.
+To avoid the use of chemical treatment against soft scale, regularly monitoring woody plants and stripping any visible vermin away from twigs and leaves by hand are your best bet.
+You can also use a sticky barrier around the trunks of trees and shrubs to prevent the mobile first instars from establishing themselves on your plants and removing the protection provides by ants.

 Easily recognized by their unusually large size (up to 4”) and horn-shaped tail, tomato hornworms (Manduca quinquemaculata) can strip your tomato plants of foliage and fruit in short order.